rahulanugu/SC/web-application_docs/Frontend/Frontend Documentation.md

 Route:landing/faq

 **Description**- Frequently Asked Questions about ScriptChain are present in this component.
-This is static page which has a list of questions and answers
+This is static page which has a list of questions and answers.
+The information is displayed in form of cards with a read more function.

   ![alt_text](../Images/Frontend_images/image15.png "image_tooltip")